junaidsyed-1/JS/week-2-JavaScript Foundations/README.md

 - indexof(): checks if any value in array matches and return the index of the element.
 - splice(): splice is a method which can add,remove replace an element, it can do everything inside an Array.
 It modifies the acutall Array and does not create a copy.
 - slice(): slice is a method which creates the copy of the transformed Array.

+## Day-04
+- What are Objects?
+Objects are key-value containers where keys are string and value can be any data type,including their objects and functions.
+They are non-primitive data type.

+- Accessing data
+    - DOT notation: default when we know the property name at code time.
+    - square Bracket notation: when key is dynamic or not a valid identifier.